dgraph-io/dgraph/wiki/content/howto/load-balancing-nginx.md

 There might be times when you'll want to set up a load balancer to accomplish goals such as increasing the utilization of your database by sending queries from the app to multiple database server replicas.
 You can follow these steps to get started with that.

-## Setting up NGINX load balancer using docker-compose
+## Setting up NGINX load balancer using Docker Compose

 ### Dowload ZIP

-Download the contents of this gist's ZIP file and extract it to a directory called `graph-nginx`
+Download the contents of this gist's ZIP file and extract it to a directory called `graph-nginx`, as follows:

 ```sh
 mkdir dgraph-nginx